Hardwood

 Product description

-Hardwood species are broad-leaved (such as oak, maple or teak) and are used to a much lower degree than softwood species (such as spruce, pine or fir) in the Canadian forest industry.
 Most of the products manufactured from softwood species can also be produced from hardwoods, but they tend to have different properties.
 Hardwood species are used more for non-structural, visual applications such as furniture, flooring and cabinet doors because of their greater colouring, grain and overall pleasing appearance.
-These aesthetic applications derive greater value from the wood than do structural applications.
-High-quality hardwoods are made into lumber and veneers, while low-grade hardwoods (such as aspen) can be used in oriented strand board.
+The aesthetic applications of hardwood give it more value than if it was used for structural applications.
+Some uses of hardwood include:

 Technical information